Realistic Romance: Shiv and Tom from Succession (Season 1+2)

 But since I don't have all day (and neither do you), let's focus on the more poignant moments in their relationship.

 Shiv (Siobhan) Roy

-Shiv Roy.
+Shiv Roy (played by Sarah Snook).
 The only daughter of Logan Roy, a media mogul with billions of dollars and, as a result, total control of his children.
 At first Shiv separated herself from her family's legacy, forging a path in politics, until eventually she sees an opportunity to be the head honcho of Waystar Royco and jumps feet first into the emotionally abusive and unstable deep end.